 Brunch with the Rabbi (Eleventh and Twelfth Grade)

-This informal experience will be led by Rabbi Judd.
+This informal experience will be led by the Rabbi.
 In this program, in addition to delving into areas of interest chosen by our students, we will explore the issues that face this generation’s high school students and young adults.
 In preparation for college, we will discuss the politics of Israel and the ways we answer the tough questions our non-Jewish friends ask.
 This brunch will take place on Sunday, once each month, 10:00-11:00 am.

 To register for The Academy program, please fill out the form here.